ericholiveira/studio/README.md

 ========

 - The most important tip is LEARN HOW TO DEAL WITH A+ PROMISES, i think this [blog](https://blog.domenic.me/youre-missing-the-point-of-promises/) have a incredible explanation of what A+ promises means and how it saves you from callback hell
-- All your services must be [idempotent](http://en.wikipedia.org/wiki/Idempotence) , Studio helps you to achieve this delivering to each service a copy of the original message.
-Stop keep states on your code.
+- You should avoid mutatins states , Studio helps you to achieve this delivering to each service a copy of the original message.

 Dependencies
 ========